This post may contain affiliate links, please see the privacy policy for details.

 Like this recipe?
 Rate and comment below!

 Canada butter tarts are loved for their combination of flaky pastry and oozy, gooey filling.
 This butter tart recipe is authentic, classic and so yummy – it is truly the best Canadian butter tarts recipe.
-I am certain that the Canadian butter tart will become one of your favourite baked treats!
+I am certain that the Canadian butter tart will become one of your favorite baked treats!

 Bella Bucchiotti